ValentinaSanchezMelchor/MSc-Project/README.md

 The project will consist on using GNNs (Graph Neural Networks) to analyse interactions between Twitter users and predict if they belong to a specific political ideology (right wing / left wing).
 It it to be discovered what are the capabilities and advantages of using GNNs for this clasification task.

-I will also upload a bibliography with all the articles that I found useful while completing this task + a timeline of how the project was completed.
+I will also upload a bibliography with all the articles that I found useful while completing this project + a timeline of how the project was completed.